-Initially, the studio considered a movie about the European fable, Reynard the Fox.
+Initially, the studio considered a movie about the European fable Reynard the Fox.
 However, due to Walt Disney's concern that Reynard was an unsuitable choice for a hero, Ken Anderson used many elements from it in Robin Hood.
-Particularly the animal counterparts (e.g. Robin Hood, like Reynard was a fox and The Sheriff, like Isengrin was a wolf.)
+Particularly the animal counterparts (e.g. Robin Hood, like Reynard, was a fox and The Sheriff, like Isengrin, was a wolf.)

 A few months before the film's release, the Disney animators needed Peter Ustinov to come back to the Disney Studios to re-record some of his lines as Prince John.
 The animators made phone calls to New York, London, Paris, Vienna, and Tokyo, trying to locate Ustinov -- only to discover that he was working at the NBC Studios in Burbank that week, a half-mile down the street from them.

-The University of Southern California fight song, "Fight On," is played during the chase scene after the archery contest.
-"On Wisconsin," the fight song of the University of Wisconsin is also used during the "football" sequence of this scene.
+The University of Southern California fight song, "Fight On", is played during the chase scene after the archery contest.
+"On Wisconsin", the fight song of the University of Wisconsin, is also used during the "football" sequence of this scene.

-Tommy Steele was the original choice to perform the voice of the title character, but he was dropped shortly after recording sessions began.
+Tommy Steele was the original choice to perform the voice of the title character, but he was dropped out shortly after recording sessions began.
 Terry Jones of "Monty Python" fame was also considered for the role.

 Because things like backgrounds and characters were so painstakingly drawn and painted by hand, it wasn't uncommon for some scenes and character reactions to be repeated throughout earlier Disney movies.

 The scene in which Little John Dances with Lady Cluck during "Phony King of England" takes animation directly from The Jungle Book where Baloo (Also voiced by Phil Harris) dances with King Louie (Louis Prima).

 The trivia item below may give away important plot points.